qtc-de/vve/README.md

 ----

 Decoding arbitrary portions of text inside of an editor has of course certain limitations.
-If the decoded results contains non UTF8 conform character codes, the decoding operation might fails.
+If the decoded result contains non UTF-8 conform character codes, the decoding operation might fail.
 Currently, this behavior is totally expected, but we may implement workarounds in future.

+*Copyright 2020, Tobias Neitzel and the vve contributors.*